-Research Sessions/Library Class Meets in Library for Research Session With Carmen Greenlee.
+• Nov 13 Research Sessions/Library Class meets in H/L Library for Research Session with Carmen Greenlee.

 Note: ALL website citations and information need to be checked against scholarly articles and books.
 Make sure you ask Carmen how to do this properly.
 Also, ask her what is the latest PROPER citation for websites and use that method, making sure you put a period at the end of the citation so it matches the other traditional footnote forms.

-- November 12Research Sessions/Library.
-Groups put into

-practice lessons learned.
-Groups call ahead to

-reserve study rooms during class period.

-Professor comes to each group to assist

-progress.

-- November 14Teams #1 Sarmatians and Scythians and #2Warrior Queens meet with

-Instructor/Presentation Prep.
-Groups call

-ahead to reserve study rooms during class

-period.
-Professor comes to each group to assist

-progress.

-- November 19Teams #3 Amazons and #4 Night Witches meet

-with Instructor/Presentation Prep.
-Groups call

-ahead to reserve study rooms during class

-period.
-Professor comes to each group to assist

-progress.

-November 21-25 Thanksgiving Break

-November 26

-Teams work to complete projects.
-Go to classroom to practice presentations. #1 and #2 have first choice as to times.

-November 28 Presentations #1 Sarmatians and Scythians

-and #2 Warrior Queens.
-Supporting paper

-(Essay #5) and bibliographical essay (Essay #6)

-due by 5 pm and brought to the professor's

-office.
+She will also give you the Library's definition of plagiarism and discuss how to avoid it.

+• Nov 18 Research Sessions/Library Groups put into practice lessons learned.
+Groups call ahead to reserve study rooms during class period.
+Professor comes to each group to assist progress.
+The perils of plagiarism and how to avoid them are discussed further.
+How to form a hypothesis and how to examine it also covered.

+- Nov 20 Teams #1 Sarmatians and #2 The Warrior Queens meet with Instructor/Presentation Prep.
+Groups call ahead to reserve study rooms during class period.
+Professor comes to each group to assist progress. and help to fine tune research.
+Extra help: Choosing a topic and how to form a hypothesis. - Nov 25 Teams #3 Amazons and #4 Night Witches meet with Instructor/Presentation Prep.
+Groups call ahead to reserve study rooms during class period.
+Professor comes to each group to assist progress and help to fine tune research.
+Extra help: Choosing a topic and how to form a hypothesis. - Nov 27 Thanksgiving Break - Dec 2 Teams work to complete projects.
+Go to classroom to practice presentations. #1 and #2 have first choice as to times. - Dec 4 Presentations #1 Sarmatians and #2 Warrior Queens.
+Supporting paper (Essay #5) and bibliographical essay (Essay #6) brought to class. - Dec 9 Presentations #3 Amazons and #4 Night Witches.
+Supporting paper (Essay #5) and bibliographical essay (Essay #6) brought to class.

-- December 3 Presentations #3 Amazons and #4 Night Witches.
-Supporting paper (Essay #5) and bibliographical essay (Essay #6) due by 5 pm and brought to the professor's office. - Note: All students will dress as if presenting a paper in the Oval Office to the President of the United States.
+- Note: All students will dress as if presenting a paper in the Oval Office to the President of the United States.
 Our normal comfortable Bowdoin grunge attire is not acceptable.
 In other words, ignore the clothing of the professor as you discard the normal Bowdoin grunge.
 He is not a sartorial model, let alone paragon.

+- Dec 11 HOUR EXAM #2

+- Dec 12-21 Reading Period and Final Exams